-- Best CD course for travelers who need to learn basic French quickly: Pimsleur’s Instant Conversation quickly teaches you useful phrases, grammar, and vocabulary for tourists who need to be able to ask and communicate simple concepts to French speakers.
+For travelers who need to learn basic French quickly, Pimsleur’s Instant Conversation audio course is consistently one of the, if not the, best-selling French audio courses.
+Its purpose is to quickly teach useful phrases, grammar, and vocabulary to tourists who need to be able to ask and communicate simple concepts to French speakers.
 It assumes you have no previous knowledge of the language, and goes at a fairly slow pace to ensure that you retain as much as possible.

-- Best learn French CD program for progressing from a beginning to intermediate level: Michel Thomas’s natural French speaking course uses native speakers and real conversations to get you speaking and understanding a more natural, casual French, and help you progress over the 10-CD course to an intermediate or near-intermediate speaking and verbal comprehensions level.
+If your goal is conversational fluency, Michel Thomas’s natural French speaking course is especially effective because it uses native speakers and real conversations to get you speaking and understanding a more natural, casual French, and help you progress over the 10-CD course to an intermediate verbal comprehension level.

-- Best comprehensive course for learning French: If you are planning to learn to write and read in French as well as to speak it and understand it, Learn in Your Car French is a great choice for the audio side, and includes some basic manuals to help you understand the vocabulary and grammar that were used in each lesson.
+Finally, one of the best comprehensive courses for learning French, if you are planning to learn to write and read in French as well as to speak it and understand it, Behind the Wheel French is a great choice for the audio portion of your learning, and it comes with written material to help you understand the vocabulary and grammar used in each lesson.

 Learn French Audio Podcasts

-- Best beginner’s French audio lesson by podcast: Learn French by Podcast teaches natural, conversational French and contains 147 free episodes.
+One of the best beginner’s audio courses on podcast is Learn French by Podcast, which teaches natural, conversational French and contains 147 free episodes.
 Updated lessons and more comprehensive learn French audio courses are available for a monthly fee from their website.

-- Best intermediate/advanced French podcast: Le Journal en Français Facile is a daily updated podcast that reports the news in French by native speakers.
+One of our favorite podcasts for intermediate and advanced learners is Le Journal en Français Facile, a daily updated news podcast that reports the news in French by native speakers.
 The format is exactly like a normal news podcast except the reporters speak a bit slower, more clearly, and with less idiomatic expressions so that you can learn spoken French at a more advanced level.